-After watching the sport online from afar, hoping for their opportunity to compete, Australia’s first ever men’s Para-ice hockey team will embrace every moment when they hit the ice at the 2018 World Para-ice Hockey Championships this November in Finland.
+After watching the sport online from afar, hoping for their opportunity to compete, Australia’s first-ever men’s Para-ice hockey team will embrace every moment when they hit the ice at the 2018 World Para-ice Hockey Championships in Finland this November.

-“We know that this is the start of something big,” said Australian Para-ice Hockey Team Manager Emma Poynton.
+“We know that this is the start of something big,” said Team Manager Emma Poynton.

-The Australian Paralympic Committee (APC), in collaboration with Ice Hockey Australia, has been working to establish the sport domestically, after the APC received a grant from the International Paralympic Committee’s (IPC) Agitos Foundation to grow participation opportunities and to purchase equipment.
+The Australian Paralympic Committee (APC), in collaboration with Ice Hockey Australia, has been working to establish the sport domestically, after the APC received a grant from the International Paralympic Committee’s (IPC) Agitos Foundation to purchase equipment and grow participation opportunities.

 Fast-forward 18 months, and Australia’s dedicated group of athletes will be competing in Pool C against Finland and China – two nations with developing teams and high hopes.